Tyersal: History

 In 1894 Tyersall became a civil parish, being formed from the part of the parish of Pudsey in the County Borough of Bradford, on 25 March 1898 the parish was abolished and merged with Bradford.
 Tyersal joined Bradford in 1882 and part of it became part of the Leeds metropolitan district in 1974.
 Tyersal Hall is a late medieval grade II* listed building.

 Shops

 On Tyersal Road there are six shops, including a Newsagents, Pharmacy, Cafe, tanning salon and a Takeaway.

 Transport

-Currently there is the 633 service, operated by First Bradford, which terminates at an unknown location (currently disputed by Tyersal residents).
+Currently there is the 633 service, operated by First Bradford, which travels between Tyersal Crescent and Shipley Market Square via Bradford Interchange.
+Additionally, TLC Travel operate the 630 on evenings and Sunday services between Bradford Interchange and Tyersal Crescent.
 Service 508 from Leeds to Halifax operated also by First Bradford, is every hour along Dick Lane at the bottom of Tyersal.
 Previously, service 66 (operated by First Leeds and then Centrebus) provided buses to Leeds and back (there were four services daily), although 2010 saw this service withdrawn, and now service 508 is the only remaining bus to Leeds.

 New Pudsey railway station is around one and a half miles north-east of the village by road, where services are operated by Northern to Manchester Victoria, Blackpool North, Wakefield Westgate, York and Selby.